fealty/Xenos/Specifications/Xenos.md

 #### Modules

 Modules are named scopes that list available code and data items.
-Every Xenos program has one master module that serves as the starting point to compilation.
+Every Xenos program has one master module that serves as the starting point to compilation, and every module thereafter must be processed once regardless of how many times the module is imported elsewhere.
 By recursively following import declarations, implementations build acyclic dependency trees for Xenos programs.
 Implementations must detect and emit errors when they encounter cycles between modules.

-> We understand that we can safely allow cyclic dependencies in certain common situations, but we chose to ban them in total for the following reasons: to force better encapsulation, to make dependency resolution easier to implement, to encourage better API design, and to fit with our linear processing model.
-Resolve cycle problems by creating modules that depend upon otherwise cyclic dependencies, and implement the functionality within these new modules.
-If struct A depends on struct B and struct B depends upon struct A for the implementation of method X on both structures, simply create a new module that depends on both and add the methods as extensions to each structure.

 #### Namespaces

 Namespaces are a logical abstraction for grouping available data and code into hierarchies.
 By this definition, the specification treats modules as namespaces in addition to physical directories and available library data.
 The dot is used to separate namespaces.
-For example, given the source file `./Frost Test/Shaping.xs`, implementations will determine that the Shaping module resides within the `Frost-Test.Shaping` namespace.
+For example, given the source file `./Frost Test/Shaping.xs`, implementations will determine that the Shaping module resides within the `Frost_Test.Shaping` namespace.
 Implementations must maintain lists of all namespaces available in referenced libraries and the physical structure of the current project.

-> In later revisions, we may require non-Xenos code interoperation to generate compile time wrapper modules, which by their physical nature prevent namespace conflicts.
-This may also be required to transform external identifiers into the format appropriate for use in Xenos source files, which we are considering forcing to all lowercase.

 ## Syntax